venkatra/snowflake-inspector/README.md

 ![](./images/users_warehouse_interaction.jpg)

-Using this we could potentially identify if users are utilizing only a large size warehouse for all thier work and if we could divert them to smaller size ,to potentially save credits.
+Using this we could potentially identify if users are utilizing only a large size warehouse for all their work and if we could divert them to smaller size ,to potentially save credits.

 ### Continuity